SCART: Simulation of Cyber Attacks for Real-Time

-The list of conditions we must check before applying the anomaly.
-After each update in the history object, we will check if the list of all conditions is met.
-Since our working assumption is the application of a single anomaly in each run, therefore there is a time range $\Delta$t where all conditions hold together, otherwise the anomaly should not exist even in a real case.
+This list defines the conditions that must be met before an anomaly can be triggered.
+After every update in the History object, we verify if all specified conditions hold.
+Since we assume only one anomaly occurs per run, there is a time range $\Delta$t where all conditions hold together.
+Otherwise, the anomaly should not exist even in a real case.
 During this time, we will implement our exceptions.
-In other words, we will end the anomaly when at least one of the conditions stops being met, and we can even mark in the run results when it was met.
-We note that the size of the list is different from the size of the sensors, because there can be conditions unrelated to the sensor values such as time.
+In other words, we will conclude the anomaly when any of the conditions are no longer satisfied.
+Furthermore, we can emphasize this aspect in the results whenever it occurs.

 \item \(\mathcal{A}ctions=[a_1,a_2,\dots,a_k ]\)